grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 ### Article XXX - Block Producer RAM Requirements
 Block Producers shall cease producing blocks if they are unable to provide the RAM as shown in the system parameters and approved by 15 of 21 Elected Block Producers.

-### Article XXX - Block Producer RAM Overstatement
+### Article XXX - No Block Producer RAM Overstatement
 Block Producers shall not set their RAM supply parameter to more RAM than their nodes actually contain.

 ### Article XXX - Block Production Order and Billing